colons/instant-coverage/README.rst

     test.

 Has what you need
-    Comes with `optional mixins`_ for checking links and validating HTML, JSON or, your spelling.
+    Comes with `optional mixins`_ for checking links and validating HTML, JSON, or your spelling.

 Extensible
     Easily add tests that will run against every view on your website.
 If you